StacLigasfolf/Voice-Assistant-App/README.md

 # Add. possibility
 Implemented local game `"Pikkalo"` (question-answer) implemented in `game.py` for a joint game with friends, the challenge of the game is made by the "Pikkalo" team
-# Used technologies
+# Packages used
-The whole project is written in pure Python version 3.10.4 List of the main packages used:
+The whole project is written in pure `Python version 3.10.4` List of the main packages used:
 - `speech_recognition` # for speech recognition
 - `pyttsx3` # for voice text output